 Skip to Main Content

-Types of Dangerous Mold in the Home
+4 Dangerous Types of Mold in Your Home

-Dangerous Mold in the Home
+Dangerous Mold in the Home infograph and facts

 » Download printable PDF

-Common Types and What They Look Like
+4 Common Types of Mold & What They Look Like

 Mold is common and can be found growing almost everywhere indoors and outdoors throughout the U.S. Mold growing outdoors is natural and plays an important role in a healthy ecosystem.
 Mold found growing indoors, however, can be a huge problem – to your own health and the structural integrity of your home.